NodeDash/UX/README.md

 ## Contributing

-We welcome contributions to the Helium Device Manager!
+We welcome contributions to the Node Dash!
 This section outlines the process for contributing to the project.

 ### Code of Conduct